djupudga/crustomize/docs/writing-templates-and-overlays.md

 Verify by running `crustomize apply crustomize/overlays/test`.
 The outputted template should contain the added `Description` property.

-Create a prody overlay by creating a `crustomize/overlays/prod` folder.
+Create a prod overlay by creating a `crustomize/overlays/prod` folder.
 Copy the `test/crustomize.yml` file to that folder along with the `ECSTaskExecutionRole.yml` overlay.